AndreaFavero71/cubotino/README.md

 This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.

 # How to use it:
-1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_20221229.pdf) , Chapter 7, Step1 to Step3
+1. Flash your SD card according to the procedure in the [document here](doc/How_to_make_CUBOTino_autonomous_robot_202230114.pdf) , Chapter 7, Step1 to Step3
 2. Put the sd card in the pi and power it.
 You can monitor the boot process if you connect an hdmi monitor to it but it is not essential.
 3. Try to connect to the Raspberry Pi via SSH.
 On Windows you can use Putty.
 On linux and mac you can type directly:
 ```
 ssh pi@cubotino.local
 ```
-4. If you can’t reach the pi like this, you will have to scan your network to find the IP to use
+4. If you can't reach the pi like this, you will have to scan your network to find the IP to use
 5. After you are connected via ssh, type the following commands in the shell:
 ```
 git clone https://github.com/AndreaFavero71/cubotino.git
 cd cubotino/src
 sudo ./install/setup.sh
 ```
 6. Make sure the script runs without error until the end.
 It should ask you to reboot.
-Type ‘y’ and hit enter.
+Type 'y' and hit enter.
 You should get the proper environment after reboot at that point
 7. If there is any error during the script execution try to fix it and rerun the script again

 # Executing manually